minimaxir/get-number-of-friends-facebook-likes/README.txt

 This R code calculates the # of Facebook Likes for brand pages for each of the specified users' friends on Facebooks using its Graph API, and outputs it in a tab-delimited spreadsheet.
 The purpose of this is to identify which of your friends has Liked the most brand page to see

-The # of Likes will not exactly match what is shown on the Facebook profile since counting method this includes Pages which have been deleted.
-The margin-of-error is around 10%.
+The # of Likes will not exactly match what is shown on the Facebook profile since this counting method this includes Pages which have been deleted.
+However, you'll still be able to identify your friends who are the most egregrious likers.

 The code has three prerequisites: